WP-API/node-wpapi/README.md

 })
 ```

+This will work in the same manner for resources other than `post`: you can see the list of required data parameters for each resource on the [WP REST API Documentation Website](http://v2.wp-api.org/reference/).

 ### Updating Posts

 To create posts, use the `.put()` method on a single-item query to PUT a data object to the server (PUT is the HTTP "verb" equivalent for "update"):